5 Reasons to Visit Antarctica in January

 Whales are seen this month in increasing numbers, particularly humpback and minke, but also orcas who are very impressive if you catch them hunting.

-January is 'High Season' and the busiest month in Antarctica.
-The weather and wildlife are arguably at their best, and it's a very popular time for those travelers who live in the Northern Hemisphere to take a holiday, which means you need to book early (12-18 months in advance).
+January is 'high season' and the busiest month in Antarctica.
+The weather and wildlife are arguably at their best, and it's a very popular time for those travellers who live in the Northern Hemisphere to take a holiday, which means you need to book early (12-18 months in advance).

 As such there is an approximately 20-25% premium for choosing to travel at this time, over shoulder season rates.